 1. The beaches in the North Island

-Heading to the Coromandel you have your pick of new Zealand’s best surf beaches Whangamata, Pauani and Mount Monganui.
+Heading to the Coromandel you have your pick of New Zealand’s best surf beaches Whangamata, Pauani and Mount Maunganui.
 There is also aptly named Hot Water Beach (bring a spade and dig yourself a small pool to sit in.
-The water reaches temperatures of 64 degrees celsius, so even on a cold day, you can enjoy new Zealand’s beaches!)
+The water reaches temperatures of 64 degrees Celsius, so even on a cold day, you can enjoy New Zealand’s beaches!)

 Shark attacks are rare, Jellyfish are not really a problem, but fishing is plentiful and beaches are clean.
 You can try your hand at sport fishing for Marlin or dive for Crayfish and Kina.
 Or, just relax on the beach and watch the waves roll in… bliss!

 No matter what skill level you are, the South Island will have a ski field that works for you.
 I spent a better part of a week getting closely acquainted with the bunny runs of these ski fields.
 My ass was sore, but the view made up for it, and if anything, It made me want to hone my skills… or at least learn to stand up, so I can come back and carve some serious powder.
-That’s the right term isn’t it? 😉
+That’s the right term, isn’t it? 😉

 Especially outside of main cities you will notice you won’t get far without someone having a chat with you.
 Don’t be alarmed, just bask in that great Kiwi Mateship.
-You might be surprised when the sales attendant at a local corner store has a chat with you about the weather, or when you pull in to get more gas, and there is a pump attendant there to pump your petrol, and engage in conversation on where your travelling to next.
+You might be surprised when the sales attendant at a local corner store has a chat with you about the weather, or when you pull in to get more gas, and there is a pump attendant there to pump your petrol and engage in conversation on where your travelling to next.

 It was also pointed out to me by a UK based driver that New Zealand roads are still full of drivers who wave as thanks or as an apology.
-It’s not in the road code, but it is undertaken by most Kiwi drivers as a polite wave, or a sneaky flash of the car lights as a show of appreciation.
+It’s not in the road code, but it is undertaken by most Kiwi drivers as a polite wave or a sneaky flash of the car lights as a show of appreciation.

-Kiwi’s do not take themselves too seriously… You may see signs of good old kiwi ingenuity all over the country, from a guy riding a bike through a fast food drive through, to someone who has replaced a seat in a car with a cheap plastic deck chair (Not legal or safe, but it’s what happens sometimes!)
+Kiwis do not take themselves too seriously… You may see signs of good old kiwi ingenuity all over the country, from a guy riding a bike through a fast-food drive-through to someone who has replaced a seat in a car with a cheap plastic deck chair (Not legal or safe, but it’s what happens sometimes!)
 NZ is full of lifehackers!

-4. New Zealand is clean and untouched.
+4. New Zealand is clean and untouched

-There’s a reason Lord of the Rings was filmed throughout the entire country, it’s unspoiled scenery is jaw dropping at times (I’ll be the first to admit, after several hours driving through farmland, it does get a bit repetitive!) rubbish is barely something you will see along the roads and the beaches are free of debris.
-New Zealanders care about the state and future of their country so you will see plenty of anti mining signs outside people’s houses.
+There’s a reason Lord of the Rings was filmed throughout the entire country, its unspoiled scenery is jaw-dropping at times (I’ll be the first to admit, after several hours driving through farmland, it does get a bit repetitive!) rubbish is barely something you will see along the roads and the beaches are free of debris.
+New Zealanders care about the state and future of their country so you will see plenty of anti-mining signs outside people’s houses.

 Drive for half an hour out of any city, and you will come smack bang into an amazing scenic vista.
-Either rolling farmland, a cliff faced beach, centuries old forest, towering alps or steaming hot geysers.
+Either rolling farmland, a cliff-faced beach, centuries-old forest, towering alps or steaming hot geysers.
 The scenery in NZ is varied and breath-taking, especially in the South Island, famed for the sweeping helicopter shots of the Southern Alps.

 Life really doesn’t get better than that… wait, It does… to top it off…Marlborough region also happens to produce award-winning Sauvignon blanc wines!!
 A complete meal, all from the land of the long white cloud.

-If your after something quick and easy, fast food, look no further than New Zealand humble meat pie.
+If you are after something quick and easy, fast food, look no further than New Zealand humble meat pie.
 The best of them come from a local bakery ( Can I recommend my local, Drury Bakery, best pies in NZ, as voted by me!)
 Grab a mince and cheese pie for the ultimate kiwi experience, Or dare I say it, head to the nearest Mc Donald’s to munch on a Kiwi Burger.

 6. New Zealand’s “Big Things”

 With great Kiwi humour and ingenuity, comes their love for random big monuments!
 The smaller the town, the bigger the monument.
-These things are awesome, conceptualised back in the 70s and 80s, and popularised even more so recently for travelling tourists, these beacons of a towns sheer being are worth a look.
+These things are awesome, conceptualised back in the 70s and 80s, and popularised even more so recently for travelling tourists, these beacons of a town’s sheer being are worth a look.

-These big things are made in jest and highlight a towns most famous attribute, such as the BIg Kiwi Fruit in Te Puke and the big gumboot in Taihape.
+These big things are made in jest and highlight a town’s most famous attribute, such as the BIg Kiwi Fruit in Te Puke and the big gumboot in Taihape.
 How many have you visited?

 It’s known worldwide as New Zealand’s trademark sports showdown before a big game.
 The part where the hairs on the back of your neck stick up and you feel the air change.
-The Haka is awe inspiring to watch and really gets New Zealand pumped.
+The Haka is awe-inspiring to watch and really gets New Zealand pumped.

 The All Blacks are probably the most famous sporting team to use the Haka- before every international game.
 I would imagine a lot of people pay top dollar to see them play, just for the Haka… in a stadium, it really is amazing.

-8. Lord of the rings.
+8. Lord of the rings tours

 I know, it was just a movie, but seriously, if one thing was to put New Zealand on the world map, Middle Earth was it!
 After more than 13 years since the first movie came out by Sir Peter Jackson (He’s become a Sir since the first film!) the franchise has made leaps and bounds in the film industry, but also for NZ.
 Tolkien Tourism is the name coined for people who travel to New Zealand purely to explore the scenery and sets of the LOTR films.

 Of course, they are also pretty good at individual sports too.
-Mark Todd and Blyth Tait helped NZ’s medal count in the Olympics in the 90’s for Equestrian, while we had some fantastic watersports competitors with Rob Wadell, Ian Furguson and Paul McDonald… for a small nation, NZ does ok on the world’s stage.
+Mark Todd and Blyth Tait helped NZ’s medal count in the Olympics in the ’90s for Equestrian, while we had some fantastic watersports competitors with Rob Wadell, Ian Furguson and Paul McDonald… for a small nation, NZ does ok on the world’s stage.

 In fact, you can camp in some of the most scenic places in New Zealand for free!
 Just pull up your camper ( It must have a bathroom inside to be legal) and go to sleep, wake up the next morning to a stunning sunrise over the alps, or head down to the beach for a morning swim.

-The New Zealand Dollar is generally lower than the Australian dollar by around 15%, and lower than the USD by around 20%. so a month in New Zealand will be cheaper than a month in your home country- once you’re there of course!
+The New Zealand Dollar is generally lower than the Australian dollar by around 15%, and lower than the USD by around 20%.
+So a month in New Zealand will be cheaper than a month in your home country- once you’re there of course!
 Clock up those frequent air miles to make the most of free flights, and you can have yourself a holiday in heaven for next to nothing!